-Four courses from HAPS 401-433 and HAPS 480 (as for MSc), to be approved by the Course Co-ordinator(s) of HPS Studies, in consultation with the Heads of Department/School in which the courses selected are taught.
+Courses from HAPS 401-433, HAPS 480 to total overall minimally 1.00 EFTS, the selection to be approved by the Co-ordinator(s) of HPS Studies, in consultation with the Heads of Department/ Schools in which the courses selected are taught.
+Normally these courses will include HAPS 401 and HAPS 402.
+With the approval of the Co-ordinator(s) of HPS Studies, as much as 0.250 EFTS may be drawn from 400-level courses outside the HAPS list.